renaldofreire/pypacks/README.md

 # pypacks

-## List all packages installeds in Linux.
+## List all packages installeds in Arch Linux.